5 Top Reasons You Should See a Vegan Nutritionist

 • very active occupations or activities (for example, body builders or those who train for marathons)

-Additionally, it’s ideal to see a Registered Dietitian if you have weight loss goals.
+And despite all the ‘diet programs’ out there, it’s ideal to see a Registered Dietitian Nutritionist if you have weight loss goals.

 While dietitians learn about a variety of conditions, some further their knowledge by becoming board certified specialists in areas like renal and oncology nutrition.